VJAI/Story_For_Next_Movie/The_Mask_Man.md

 ## The Chase

 Victor is not happy.
 He should have warned the lab.
-It's late Jade got the samples.
+It's late, Jade got the samples.
 It may not be Jade who knows his real name.
 He faked everything.
 Where he really lives?
-He is good at many things.
+The china modile revealed many things.
+It's very customizes.
+All the messages and calls are forwarded to some network that connects hundreds and thousands of computers and finally reaching to the original phone.
+He is extremely good at many things.
 Good at hacking.
 Good at faking.
 Good at alluring people.
 How we can find him?
 He knows now for why he hunt the people.
 Bone marrow.
 It's missing in each of the victim.
 He always wears a mask maybe he is allergic to something.
-He is sick.
+He is sick Victor thought.
 He hunt people for medicine.
 Victor already asked Martin to search bio profile of the missing samples with the victims.
 May be we can watch closely the people that got matched and trap the guy?
-I'm tired and I need some rest.
+Victor was tired and slowly sneaked into sleep.

 It was mid night.
 There was a sound outside the apartment.
 Victor woke up.
 The security was shouting.
 Victor jumped from the bed and reached the ground floor.
-He saw the security guard and bunch of people are standing and chatting about something.
+He saw the security guard and bunch of people are standing and chatting.

 "What's going on?"